TheAmazingJeh/UCAS-Searcher/README.md

 ## Credits

-[UCAS Website](https://www.ucas.com/) - It would be really nice if they actually had documentation for this, but that would be asking too much.
+[UCAS-Website](https://www.ucas.com/) - It would be really nice if they actually had documentation for this, but that would be asking too much.